gaulatti/signal/README.md

 # Signal - Multi-Tenant Push Notification Service

-A simple, multi-tenant push notification service built with Go, GORM, and MySQL.
+A simple, multi-tenant push notification service built with Go, GORM, and MySQL, with AWS CDK infrastructure as code.

 ## Features